-If you completely withdraw or stop attending all classes at SUNY Cortland before completing more than 60% of the term, a portion of the total federal aid you received may need to be returned to the US Department of Education immediately.
+If you completely withdraw or stop attending all classes at SUNY Cortland before completing more than 60% of the term, a portion of the total federal aid you received may need to be returned to the U.S. Department of Education immediately.
 This process is called Return of Title IV Funds.
-The purpose of the repayment calculation is to determine the amount of Title IV federal aid you are eligible to receive and to insure that you have not been over awarded federal financial aid due to your withdrawal.
+The purpose of the repayment calculation is to determine the amount of Title IV federal aid you are eligible to receive and to ensure that you have not been over awarded federal financial aid due to your withdrawal.

-The Student Accounts Office will determine if you will receive a full or partial refund of your tuition and fees, based on the Refund Policy as listed in the SUNY Cortland catalog and your official withdrawal date (which is the date your withdrawal form was completed and submitted to your Associate Dean).
+The Student Accounts Office will determine if you will receive a full or partial refund of your tuition and fees, based on the Refund Policy as listed in the SUNY Cortland catalog and your official withdrawal date (which is the date your withdrawal form was completed and submitted to your associate dean).

 The Financial Aid Office will calculate the amount of financial aid you have earned prior to withdrawing.
 This is determined by multiplying the percentage of the term attended (calculated by dividing the number of days up to the withdrawal date by the number of calendar days in the semester including weekends and holidays, but not including breaks of 5 days or longer) by the Title IV aid received.
 All types of federal aid are used in this calculation.
 For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the term, you earn all of the assistance that you were scheduled to receive for that period.

 If you did not receive all of the funds that you earned, because the funds had not paid to your account by the time you withdrew, you may be due a post-withdrawal disbursement.
 SUNY Cortland will notify you if you are eligible to receive a post-withdrawal disbursement.
 If the post-withdrawal disbursement includes loan funds, you may choose to decline the loan funds so that you do not incur additional debt.
-You must respond within 14 days from the date of notification to accept the post-withdrawal disbursement or it will be cancelled.
+You must respond within 14 days from the date of notification to accept the post-withdrawal disbursement or it will be canceled.
 SUNY Cortland may automatically use all or a portion of your post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges.

 Within three to four weeks after your withdrawal date, the Financial Aid Office will notify you of any adjustments required to be made to Federal Student Aid program funds.
 The Student Accounts Office will notify you of any balance due to SUNY Cortland.